rgujju/Dynamic_App_Loading/README.md

 ## Usage
 This example is for the STM32F429i DISC1 board.
 But should be [portable](#Porting) to any other mcu.
-#### 1 Build userlib.a.
+#### 1 Build libsys_module.a.
 This is a static library aka archive.
 The app will be linked to this archive.
 ``mkdir -p build/userlib``
 ``cd build/userlib``
 ``cmake ../.. -DBOARD=stm32f429i_disc1 -DUSERLIB=1``